 1. Put on a large pot of salted water for the pasta.
 When it is boiling add the spaghetti and cook until al dente.

-2. Put the tuna, zest of lemon (reserve the juice), wine and oil in a saucepan and bring to simmer – add capers and chilli at this stage too.
+2. Put the tuna, zest of lemon (reserve the juice), wine and oil in a saucepan and bring to simmer – add capers, garlic and chilli at this stage too.